Skip to Content

 • Writing Center.
 Print cards or writing pages with these images on them and put them in a writing center for your students to discover at their own pace.

 • Specific Skills.
 Use story picture prompts to help kids work on specific writing skills.
-For example, you could work on descriptive writing by having them describe the setting of the picture in detail.
-Or you could work on character development by having them make up a history for a person in a picture.
+For example, you could work on descriptive writing by having them describe the setting of the picture in detail, character development by having them make up a history for a person (or animal) in the picture, or narrative writing by having them make up a story based on the picture.

-• Warm-up Activity: You could pop the pictures into Google slides and project an image on a screen or whiteboard for the first fifteen minutes of class and have students work on a short story as soon as they enter the class.
+• Warm-up Activity: Download the slides that accompany this post and project an image on a screen or whiteboard for the first fifteen minutes of class and have students work on a short story as soon as they enter.
+This helps jumpstart the creative process before you move into your regular writing program.

 No matter how you decide to use them—whether at home or in the classroom—photographic writing prompts are a great way to cultivate a daily writing habit and encourage kids to explore new topics.